dmccan/yada-wiki/readme.txt

 The user JulianSMoore has been very helpful in suggesting improvements and reviewing changes.

 == Changelog ==

+= 2.8 =
+* Added the option to output an index of a category or categories and sort them by name or slug.
+The slug option allows for custom sorting.
+* Fixed issue with uneven columns on index pages.
+Thanks to @caskets for the fix.
+* Tweaks to make sure that the TOC shortcode dialog reset to defaults if used more than once on the same page.
+* Updated the FAQ with some information about outputting an index of categories.

 = 2.7 =
 * Added the index shortcode option which outputs a grid of wiki pages using a responsive table-like format.